yankuai/FaceGeo/readme.md

     💁 If you have less than 6 images, the model can also work, but the accuracy can be low.

     💁 The input images should include {front, left, right, up, bottom} views of the face for the best accuracy.
-You don't need to provide their camera poses or always use fixed camera poses.
+You neither need to provide their camera poses nor always use fixed camera poses.
 - Output: A face mesh saved as an OBJ file.